Netlabbuilder/GCP_notes/Architectures.md

 #### 4. Design reliable infrastructure for your workloads in Google Cloud - [more details can be found here](https://docs.cloud.google.com/architecture/infra-reliability-guide/design)
   - Avoid single points of failure
   - Distribute resources and create redundancy
+    - Following deployment architectures can be chose depending on reliability requirements:
       - Single-zone
       - Multi-zone
       - Multi-region
   - Cost, latency, and operational considerations
     - Distributed infrastructure consists of higher number of resources, which leads to:
       -  higher cost